 The single is a kaleidoscope of sound, as it is constantly shifting.
 From jangle pop-rock to brooding indie rock to even dashes of dream-pop and indietronica, the quartet have created their own brilliant piece of symphonic indie.
 Like a great composition, multiple emotions will flood over you – from calm and blissful to desperation and concern.

 More importantly, the band will stimulate your mind and think about the city or town you call home.
-For Percy Junior Cobbinah (vocals/guitar), Charlie Clark (guitar/synth), Cobbinah and Ertan Cimen (drums), and Khaleem Mitchell-Patterson (bass), they describe their love-hate relationship with London.
+For Percy Junior Cobbinah (vocals/guitar), Charlie Clark (guitar/synth), Ertan Cimen (drums), and Khaleem Mitchell-Patterson (bass), they describe their love-hate relationship with London.
 Cobbinah touches on issues of gentrification and the demolition of small businesses in favor of building another high-rise and coffee shop, of the growing disparity between rich and poor, and the evaporation of the city’s soul.
 With bands like Malady, however, we might be able to recapture the past and bring it back to the present.

 Possumwulf – “Don’t Think Twice, It’s All Blight” (Little Rock, USA)